 The walks described here have been transferred and expanded from Extra Walk 78 (Cowden to Hever), with much of the sections to and from Leigh being taken from Book 1 Walk 19 (Hever to Leigh) and Book 1 Walk 15 (Leigh to Tunbridge Wells).
 Some of the Wealden territory around the Eden and Medway rivers will therefore be familiar, but these new routes are judged to be worthwhile because they take in a classic rural pub at lunchtime and some excellent tearooms.

 Starting from Penshurst station (almost 3 km away from its village), the Main Walk goes through low-lying farmland in the Eden valley, crosses the river at Vexour Bridge and continues on an undulating route through typical Wealden countryside to the tiny settlement of Hoath Corner.
 After lunch in its rural pub the walk loops round to the north and east, crossing the outward leg at Wat Stock before descending to the village of Penshurst for tea.
 The main attraction here is Penshurst Place, a well-preserved medieval manor house with an attractive formal garden, the home of the Sidney family since the 16thC.
-It is open weekends from mid-February to March, and daily from April to October; admission (2016) is £10.80.
+It is open weekends from mid-February to March, and daily from April to October; admission (2017) is £11, or £9 for the gardens only.
 The final part of the walk is a shortened version of Book 1 Walk 19.

 The Wealden soil does not drain well and parts of the walk can be muddy even after moderate amounts of rain.